 The Litter Genie Plus is a cat litter disposal system designed to trap the smell of your cat’s waste.
 Simply, it’s a waste bin for your used cat litter, and it’s the same principle as the Diaper Genie for babies.
 Rather than a standard trash can, it’s been designed to minimize odors around your home by trapping waste and used litter in a compartment that isn’t exposed to the air, even when you open it.

 The way it works is that you put the soiled cat litter and poop into the Litter Genie Plus, where it sits at the top of the bag.
 Once closed, you then pull back the drawer so that the cat waste drops to the bottom of the bag in the pail.
-When you let go of the drawer, that acts as a second lid.
+When you let go of the drawer, that acts as a second lid, using Odor Barrier Technology to seal it away.
 So, you aren’t exposed to the waste smells every time you open the lid.

 Place it next to your cat litter box and you can easily clean out any kitty litter that has been used, trapping the litter clumps with any odor.

 Litter Genie Reviews – Quick Pros and Cons